 Last week I returned home after spending three weeks in places women normally don’t choose to go for fun—Saudi Arabia and Afghanistan.
 Yup, I made a quick jaunt to Kabul after my pilgrimage to Mecca and Medina.
 Read about my trip to Afghanistan in my next post.
 Here’s the concluding post on my pilgrimage.

-In the haze of jet lag from flying halfway around the world and the confusion of sorting out my children’s carpools awaiting my return, I hope I can clearly convey my experiences especially since I’m still making sense of my pilgrimage juxtaposed against my current life.
+In the haze of jet lag from flying halfway around the world and the confusion of sorting out my children’s carpools after my return I hope I can clearly convey my experiences especially since I’m still making sense of my pilgrimage juxtaposed against my current life.

-After arriving in Kaaba, Islam’s holiest site, some of my co-pilgrims and I performed specific Umrah rituals symbolic of the lives of Prophet Ibrahim and his wife Hajar.
+After arriving at Kaaba, Islam’s holiest site, some of my co-pilgrims and I performed specific Umrah rituals symbolic of the lives of Prophet Ibrahim and his wife, Hajar.
 The Umrah (in Arabic Umrah means populated place) acts we performed, outlined below, are believed to erase a pilgrim’s sins and it brings solidarity among Muslims around the world.

 Entering the state of Irham: Prior to wearing my new Irham, the simple white outfit required for the pilgrimage, I was instructed to clip my nails, take a shower and make the intent to do Umrah.
 Perfumes, makeup or extravagant clothes are discouraged.
-The simple white clothes breaks down any wealth, or status barrier and it unites the pilgrims in their stated intent to perform Umrah.
+The simple white clothes break down any wealth or status barrier and unite the pilgrims in their stated intent to perform Umrah.

 Video I took of of Pilgrims doing Tawaf